 As Graham wrote the story, the team leveled-up still further with a legendary win in the 2011 Champions League final that became the flag-in-the-ground opening for the book.
 Soon after publication, publishers from across Europe and Asia called, asking to speak to our rights executive.
 I was now a rights executive.

 After that, we were pretty much done with the newspaper business.
-The mysterious James Porteous took a job offer from Hong Kong, and Martin and I took BackPage full-time.
+James took a job offer in Hong Kong, and Martin and I took BackPage full-time.

 Over the next three years, our adventures in publishing included the commissioning of a series of 10,000-word e-book short stories: